-Knowles' and ragogy is considered by Livingstone (2001) as one theory that stresses the active practical engagement of adult learners in the pursuit of knowledge or cultural change.
-This may be in contrast to other perspectives on and ragogy in that they are more theoretical in nature, in contrast to presenting active engagement of adult learners in the process.
+Knowles' andragogy was considered by Livingstone (2001) as one theory that stresses the active practical engagement of adult learners in the pursuit of knowledge or cultural change.
+This may be in contrast to other perspectives on andragogy in that they are more theoretical in nature, in contrast to presenting active engagement of adult learners in the process.